RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 What this does is defines a mix in "bundle" (i.e. bundle of the code - noop - and argument) and give it a name "loggingMixIn".
 Then it specifies that this "bundle" applies to every intent (i.e. "appliesTo" field has a pairing of this bundle with the "intentMatchRegExString" which matches on every intent: (.*)).
 As a result, the "noop" mix in will run after every match and log the results.
-You can modify which intents it applies to by chaning the matching reg exp.
+You can modify which intents it applies to by chaining the matching reg exp.
 The code that will actually be run is noop.js located in the builtinmixins directory:

 ```javascript